10 minute read

 In this article, we’ll look at how Kubecost alerting provides real-time updates on your budget, spending changes, and any opportunities for cost optimization.
 But before we dive into Kubecost, let’s talk about alerts.

 In ecosystems where a single platform supports multiple services, it’s crucial to give all stakeholders the ability to track their individual services.
 This level of visibility requires allocating resource usage and cost to each service within a shared cluster.
 This clear ownership improves budget-based resource planning, identifies resource bottlenecks, and even helps manage security risks.
-Once your ecosystem is properly organized, the next step towards clarity is to set up cost alerts.
+Once your ecosystem is properly organized, the next step toward clarity is to set up cost alerts.

 Cost alerts help your organization avoid shocking cloud bills.
 And while global alerts on budget use or spending changes across an entire Kubernetes cluster might broadly improve your spend awareness, they are often not as helpful to service or application owners unless they track the allocated cost of their particular service.

 For example, say you are running a single GKE cluster spanning 50 nodes with the ability to scale to 150.
 This cluster hosts many applications, each belonging to a different team.
 Calculating the cost of the entire cluster is a straightforward process using the GCP Pricing Calculator.
-But doing so won’t be useful for calculating the cost incurred separately by each application according to usage.
+However, doing so won’t be useful for calculating the cost incurred separately by each application according to usage.
 It also cannot alert a service owner when the cost of running that service exceeds their budget of, say, $10,000 per month.

-Direct Expenses Have a Direct Impact
+Direct Expenses Have Direct Impacts

 How does an application service owner know if their service is making money or losing money for the company?